 Most boils are caused by staph bacteria (Staphylococcus aureus), which many healthy people carry on their skin or in their noses without a problem.
 When a scrape, cut, or splinter breaks the skin, the bacteria can enter a hair follicle and start an infection.
 Others boils, such as those associated with acne, develop from clogged pores that become infected.

 MRSA can look exactly like an ordinary boil: red, swollen, pus-filled, and tender.
 But MRSA infections are caused by one particular type of staph that is resistant to many antibiotics.
 If a skin infection spreads or doesn't improve after 2-3 days of antibiotics, your doctor may suspect MRSA.
-The right treatment is important to heal a MRSA infection and prevent a deeper, more dangerous infection.
+The right treatment given promptly is important to heal a MRSA infection and prevent a deeper, more dangerous infection.

 Not exactly, but the germs that cause boils (staph) are easily spread through skin-to-skin contact and contaminated objects.
-These bacteria usually do no harm unless they find a break in your skin.
+These bacteria usually do no harm unless they find a break in the skin.
 To avoid spreading staph, don't share towels, bedding, clothes, or sports gear while you have a boil.
 Avoid touching the boil, and keep it covered.
 Frequent hand washing can also help prevent spreading the bacteria.

 Folliculitis is an inflammation or infection of the hair follicles that can develop into a boil.
 Tiny pimples with whiteheads appear around individual hairs, sometimes surrounded by red skin.
 It can be itchy, tender, and uncomfortable, but is typically not as painful or deep as a boil.
 Shaving or friction from tight clothing can let staph bacteria slip under the skin -- the most common cause of both folliculitis and boils.